joewilliams007/watchRant/README.md

 4. Finally, select the apk and hit install.

-### Use adb wifi from your console to install the apk
+#### OR use adb wifi from your console to install the apk

-### You can build the project yourself and use adb wifi to connect to your watch
+#### OR You can build the project yourself and use adb wifi to connect to your watch